-I’ve pinned many ideas on various boards on Pinterest – all wonderful ideas, but I’m afraid I’m starting to overwhelm my husband ha… or I’ve also tried to tackle too many of them at once.
+I’ve pinned many ideas on various boards on Pinterest– all wonderful ideas, but I’m afraid I’m starting to overwhelm my husband.
+Ha.
+I’ve also tried to tackle too many of them at once.

-So, today I’m sharing a few of my lessons learned since leaving the city life which I knew and loved, for something even more rewarding.
+Soo, today I’m sharing a few of my lessons learned since leaving the city life, which I knew and loved, for something even more rewarding.

 This country life is not for the weak or faint of heart.
 I’ve had to grow many skills in a short amount of time and to adapt to a lot of random situations.

 Luckily for me, my husband spent his life building on many of the skills necessary for homestead life, so he’s my handy go-to guy.

 Here are my key take-a-ways and lessons learned over the last few years.

 Be Resilient and Adaptable